Glencore : China widens ban on Canadian canola imports to second firm, Viterra | MarketScreener

 Richardson has said its canola meets regulatory requirements.

-China accounts for about 40 percent of Canada's canola seed, oil and meal exports, according to the Canola Council, with seed exports to China worth some C$2.7 billion (1.53 billion pounds) a year.
+China accounts for about 40 percent of Canada's canola seed, oil and meal exports, according to the Canola Council, with seed exports to China worth some C$2.7 billion ($2 billion) a year.

 (Reporting by Dominique Patton, editing by Louise Heavens, Susan Fenton and Dan Grebler)